geist-org/geist-ui/.github/CONTRIBUTING.md

 ### Q & A

+> How to choose the target branch of PR ?

+- If this is a `feature`, set to `rc` branch.
+All the others are set to `master` branch.

-> I added a new document page, but it was not displayed locally?
+> I added a new document page, but it was not displayed locally ?

 - Run `yarn dev` agian.

-> How can I update remote origin?
+> How can I update remote origin ?

 - refer to [here](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).